notepad-plus-plus/npp-usermanual/content/docs/searching.md

 The Notepad++ Community has a [FAQ on other resources for regular expressions](https://notepad-plus-plus.org/community/topic/15765/faq-desk-where-to-find-regex-documentation).

+Note: Starting in v7.8.7, regex backward search is disallowed due to sometimes surprising results.
+If you really need this feature, please see [**Allow regex backward search**](../preferences/#preferences-for-advanced-users) to learn how to enable this option.

 ### Regex Special Characters

 In a regular expression (shortened into regex throughout), special characters interpreted are: